Bill Vukovich: Post-war midget car career

-Before he began Indy racing, Vukovich drove midget cars for the Edelbrock dirt track racing team.
-He raced on the West Coast of the United States in the URA, and won the series' 1945 and 1946 midget car championships.
+Before he began Indy car racing, Vukovich drove midget cars for the Edelbrock dirt track racing team.
+He raced on the West Coast of the United States in the United Racing Association (URA), and won the series' 1945 and 1946 midget car championships.
 Vukovich won the 1948 Turkey Night Grand Prix at Gilmore Stadium, and six of the last eight races at the stadium track before it was closed for good.
-He won the 1950 AAA National Midget championship.
+He also won the 1950 AAA National Midget championship.

 Vukovich was known for racing midgets powered by Drake engines.
-The Drake was a Harley V-twin with specially built Drake water cooled heads.
-His last Drake powered midget was a Kurtis-Kraft that was built by Ed and Zeke Justice, the Justice Brothers, in their shop in Glendale from a Kurtis kit.
-Previous to this car Vukovich drove a "Frame Rail" midget that was also powered by a Drake engine.
+The Drake was a Harley-Davidson V-twin engine with specially built Drake water cooled heads.
+His last Drake powered midget was a Kurtis Kraft that was built by Ed and Zeke Justice, the Justice Brothers, in their shop in Glendale from a Kurtis kit.
+Previous to this car, Vukovich drove a "Frame Rail" midget that was also powered by a Drake engine.